ksaadDE/usefulscripts/README.md

 Two directories A and B. Changed files in both directories.
 To compare a filelist of A with the current directory B. The script goes over the filelist and uses bash's -f checks see if the *file or directory* **exists**.
 There is **NO hash comparison** to check if both files are identical.

 ### Wekan Snap Writeup
+I just came across interesting claims in the issues Tab of Wekan Snap and tried to fix the TLS config, showing people how it works.
 - [wekan_snap_writeup.md](wekan_snap_writeup.md)

 ### CleanLogs.py